cmd1152/WarpPlusKeyGenerator-NG-lib/README.md

 const WarpPlusKeyGenerator = require('./WarpPlusKeyGenerator-NG.js');
 ```

-Then, using `WarpPlusKeyGenerator(quantity, showMsgInfo = false)` allows you to fetch a specified number of keys.
+Then, using `WarpPlusKeyGenerator(quantity, showMsgInfo = false, maxRetry = 0)` allows you to fetch a specified number of keys.
 Normally, the function retrieves each key within an average time of less than 1 minute.
 This function returns a promise.
 Upon awaiting this promise, you will receive an array composed of objects structured like this:

 ```
 {